Eetezadi/wordpress-click2share/readme.txt

 = 1.3.2 =
 * Compatibility requires now 6.6 or higher.
 Not exactly sure why...
 * Finalized unit tests
-* As a result quite some refatoring and bug fixes
+* As a result quite some refactoring and bug fixes

 = 1.3.1 =
 * Fixed shortlink implementation via WP REST API